realglobe-Inc/sugo-demo-endpoint/README.md

 Usage
 ---------

-Apply middleware to sg-server, which is internally use by sugo-cloud.
+Apply endpoint to sg-server, which is internally use by sugo-cloud.

 ```javascript
 /** This is an example to use sugo-demo-endpoint */